 The variations depend on how you calculate Runs_per_Win.
 Pete's method starts with 10 and then multiplies by the square root of the league average runs scored per inning (top and bottom) plus/minus a player factor.
 In a league with more run scoring, the value of a single run is deflated (as it takes more runs to win a game).

 Runs_per_Win = 10 * SQRT( 6 * LgRuns/ LgOuts)

 One subtle point here is that each batter and pitcher slightly changes the context they are in.
-Barry Bonds produced so many runs that he in a sense inflated the number of runs needed for a win.
-Johan Santana has the opposite effect as he keeps run scoring lower.
+Barry Bonds produced so many runs that he, in a sense, inflated the number of runs needed for a win.
+Johan Santana has the opposite effect, since he keeps run-scoring lower.
 We estimate this effect (in terms of runs per inning) as the change in runs divided by games played divided by 9 (innings).

 Runs_per_Win = 10 * SQRT( 6 * LgRuns/ LgOuts + (PlayerRuns/PlayerGames)/9 )

 Keep in mind that the PlayerRuns we are using (RE24 or Batting/Pitching Runs) are compared to average, so some batters are positive, some are negative and the same for pitchers.